-Original Issue Discount and Original Issue Premium
+Original Issue Discount

-Certain of the Bonds ("Discount Bonds") may be offered and sold to the public at an original issue discount ("OID").
-OID is the excess of the stated redemption price at maturity (the face amount) over the "issue price" of such Bonds.
-The issue price of a Discount Bond is the initial offering price to the public (other than to bond houses, brokers or similar persons acting in the capacity of underwriters or wholesalers) at which a substantial amount of the Discount Bonds of the same maturity are sold pursuant to that offering.
-For federal income tax purposes, OID accrues to the owner of a Discount Bond (or a Book-entry interest in a Discount Bond) over the period to maturity based on the constant interest rate method, compounded semiannually (or over such shorter permitted compounding interval selected by the owner).
-With respect to an initial purchaser of a Discount Bond (or a Book-entry interest in a Discount Bond) at its issue price, the portion of OID that accrues during the period that purchaser owns the Discount Bond or Book-entry interest (i) is interest excludable from that purchaser's gross income for federal income tax purposes to the same extent and subject to the same considerations discussed above as to other interest on the Bonds, and (ii) is added to that purchaser's tax basis for purposes of determining gain or loss on the maturity, redemption, prior sale or other disposition of that Discount Bond or Bookentry interest.
-A purchaser of a Discount Bond at the issue price in the initial public offering who holds that Bond to maturity will realize no gain or loss upon retirement of that Bond.
+As shown on the inside cover, certain Bonds (the "Discount Bonds") are being initially offered and sold to the public at a discount ("OID") from the amounts payable at maturity thereon.
+OID is the excess of the stated redemption price of a bond at maturity (the face amount) over the "issue price" of such bond.
+The issue price is the initial offering price to the public (other than to bond houses, brokers or similar persons acting in the capacity of underwriters or wholesalers) at which a substantial amount of bonds of the same maturity are sold pursuant to that initial offering.
+For federal income tax purposes, OID on each bond will accrue over the term of the bond.
+The amount accrued will be based on a single rate of interest, compounded semiannually (the "yield to maturity") and, during each semi-annual period, the amount will accrue ratably on a daily basis.
+The OID accrued during the period that an initial purchaser of a Discount Bond at its issue price owns it is added to the purchaser's tax basis for purposes of determining gain or loss at the maturity, redemption, sale or other disposition of that Discount Bond.
+In practical effect, accrued OID is treated as stated interest is treated, that is, as excludible from gross income for federal income tax purposes.